drduh/macOS-Security-and-Privacy-Guide/README.md

 Keep your Mac physically secure at all times and do not leave it unattended in public.

-A skilled attacker with unsupervised physical access can infect the boot ROM to install a keylogger and steal passwords.
-See [Thunderstrike](https://trmm.net/Thunderstrike) for example.
+A skilled attacker could install a [hardware keylogger](https://en.wikipedia.org/wiki/Hardware_keylogger) to record all of your keystrokes.
+Using a Mac with a built-in keyboard or a bluetooth keyboard makes this more difficult as many of these devices are designed to be plugged in between a USB keyboard and your computer.

-To protect against physical theft during use, you can use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app), [usbkill](https://github.com/hephaest0s/usbkill) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
+To protect against physical theft during use, you can use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
 All respond to USB events and can immediately shutdown your computer if your device is physically separated from you or an unauthorized device is connected.

 Consider purchasing a privacy screen/filter for use in public.

 Superglue or epoxy resin can be used to disable physical access to peripheral ports.

+**Warning:** This will damage your ports so be 100% sure you'll never need to use them.

 [Nail polish](https://trmm.net/Glitter) and tamper-evidence seals can be applied to components to detect tampering.

 ## System monitoring